 Time your visit for fall or early spring for a quieter experience.
 Whichever season you select, remember to account for the possibility of rain along the coast as you pack for your journey.

-Kick off your Washington gorge to coast road trip with a scenic hike.
-The Washington side of the Columbia River Gorge has options for all skill levels.
-Numerous trails lead to views of waterfalls, panoramic overlooks, and so much more.
-The trail to Hardy Falls and Rodney Falls within Beacon Rock State Park is only 2.5 miles roundtrip, making it a great choice for families.
-If visiting in the fall, consider hiking sections of the Cape Horn trail network.
-The Upper Waterfall Viewpoint from the Lower Cape Horn trail provides sweeping views of the river.
+Start your day with a scenic hike.
+The trail to Hardy Falls and Rodney Falls within Beacon Rock State Park is only 2.5 miles roundtrip, making it a great choice for families, while the Upper Waterfall Viewpoint from the Lower Cape Horn trail provides sweeping views of the river.

-Tip: From February to mid-July, some trails are closed to protect peregrine falcon nesting habitat, so be sure to check the trail status before you head out.
-If you want to hike Cape Horn, you’ll need to do an out-and-back instead of a loop or time your trip for the fall months.
+From February to mid-July, some trails close to protect peregrine falcon nesting habitat, so be sure to check trail reports.
+If you want to hike Cape Horn, you’ll need to do an out-and-back instead of a loop or time your trip for fall.
 Some trailheads require a Discover Pass.

 After working up an appetite, head into town for lunch.
-If you’re a craft beer enthusiast, family-friendly Backwoods Brewing in Carson is a must-visit, offering a solid rotation of core beers and limited releases of IPAs, ales, and stouts.
-Their food menu is equally delicious, with their pizzas being a fan favorite.
-For those craving a meal in a scenic setting, Puffin Cafe not only offers a riverfront marina view but also serves up tasty cocktails and Caribbean cuisine.
+If you’re a craft beer enthusiast, family-friendly Backwoods Brewing in Carson offers a solid rotation of craft beers and pizzas.
+Additionally, Puffin Cafe offers riverfront marina views, tasty cocktails, and Caribbean cuisine.

 Visit the Columbia Gorge Museum